JayWood/jw-wpcli-random-posts/README.md

 ### 1.1
 * Added cleanup method to allow users to undo/remove posts, terms, and media that was added via this generator. _This is not backwards compatible, with earlier versions, sorry guys!_
+* Added `post_status` flag for generating posts, you can now set your own status.
+**Note:** status does not validate, so you can technically set this to anything, its up to you as a developer to expose custom statuses in the admin.
 * Added taxonomy validation: Script will now validate if a taxonomy is even registered, and allow you to continue if you want.